Water Flosser vs. AirFloss

 - More comfortable than regular floss

 - Great for people with braces, bridges, crowns or implants

 - Gets messy, uses a lot of water

 - Big devices, especially when you consider the water tank

 How Does Airfloss Work?

 That has its benefits.
-As you have probably figured out the main drawback of water flossers is their messiness.
-Airfloss uses almost no water, so there is nothing that can splash over your bathroom.
+As you have probably figured out the main drawback of water flossers is their messiness. airfloss uses almost no water, so there is nothing that can splash over your bathroom.
 This means no cleaning afterward.
-Also, airfloss is a much, much smaller device than a water flosser.
-Airfloss is very light too.
+Also, airfloss is a much smaller device than a water flosser.
+It is very light too.
 That means it’s much more mobile and you will be able to carry it around easily.
 No hoses, cords or water tanks!

-Also, airfloss is, even more, quicker and easier to use than a water flosser.
-You just point, click, done!
-And it is equally useful for people who have braces, implants, Bridges or crowns.
+Also, airfloss is quicker and easier to use than a water flosser.
+You just point, click and done!
+And it is as well useful for people who have braces, implants, bridges or crowns.

 - No mess